xiaowuc2/xiaowuc2.github./pages/posts/2022-10-16-Can-Python-Generate-Truly-Random-Numbers?.md

 comments: true
 title: Can Python Generate Truly Rnadom Numbers?
 date: 2022/10/16
-description: This question has a simple answer: No. Can we demonstrate it?
+description: This question has a simple answer, No. Can we demonstrate it?
 Yes.
 To demonstrate how the random numbers are not truly random, I undertook an experiment.
 The pseudorandom number generator (PRNG), which is a technique for creating data that appears random but is nevertheless repeatable.
 I also spoke about some well-known PRNG algorithms.
 Is there any probability of producing really random numbers by accident?
 Yes.
 tag: random, randomness test, python
 author: Rohit Prasan Mandal
 ---